 A Transfer Note is not required for students transferring their enrolment from one Queensland state school to another (including primary to secondary).

-School communities, in conjunction with their parents and citizens' association, decide on a student dress code, which reflects the needs and circumstances of that school community.
+School leadership teams, in conjunction with the parents and citizens' association, decide on a student dress code, which reflects the needs and circumstances of that school community.

 Most schools hold classes from 9 am to 3 pm Monday to Friday, except for public and school holidays and student-free days.
 See term dates and vacations.
 Principals may change school hours to suit local conditions.
 Some secondary schools also have flexible arrangements for students involved in vocational education and training and school-based apprenticeships and traineeships.

 Many schools offer outside school hours care, before and after school, as well as school holiday programs.
-All children who are eligible to attend a school, including those enrolled in Prep Year, are eligible to be enrolled in outside school hours care.
+All children who are eligible to attend the school, including those enrolled in Prep Year, are eligible to be enrolled in outside school hours care subject to available places.
 These services are organised and operated by either parents and citizens' associations, non-profit community groups or commercial providers.
 Parents should contact their local school to determine if a service is available at their school.